In addition to the

 LargestTransportCities(i) will contain the three customers to which the most amount is transported.

-For more information about the Order by attribute and sorted sets, see the chapter Set Expressions in the AIMMS Language Reference.
+For more information about the Order by attribute and sorted sets, see Set Expressions.